Peasedown St John: Governance

 Although it was between 1850 and 1890 that Peasedown grew into being a distinct settlement, it was not until 1955 that it became a civil parish, having been divided for administrative purposes between Camerton, Wellow and Dunkerton until that point.

-The parish council, which has 17 members, has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, such as the village hall or community centre, playing fields and playgrounds, as well as consulting with the district council on the maintenance and improvement of highways, drainage, footpaths, public transport and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also of interest to the council.
+The parish council, which has 17 members, is responsible for local issues and liasing between the community and higher authorities.

-The parish falls within the unitary authority of Bath and North East Somerset, and within the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
-Between 1 April 1974 and 1 April 1996 it was in the Wansdyke district of the county of Avon.
-Before 1974 that the parish was part of the Bathavon Rural District.
+The parish falls within the area of the unitary authority of Bath and North East Somerset, and within the ceremonial county of Somerset.
+Peasedown ward elects two members of Bath and North East Somerset Council.
+Between 1 April 1974 and 1 April 1996, the parish was in the Wansdyke district of the county of Avon.
+Before 1974, the parish was part of the Bathavon Rural District.

-The village falls within 'Peasedown' electoral ward with the same area and population as the parish.

-The parish is represented in the House of Commons of the Parliament of the United Kingdom as part of North East Somerset.
+The parish is represented in the House of Commons of the Parliament of the United Kingdom as part of the Frome and East Somerset constituency.